 When discussing flexible working time arrangements, the literature has pointed out that such arrangements are typically initiated by employers and should allow workers at least some discretion in adjusting the length and/or scheduling of their working time to meet their preferences.
-Instead, when working time is adjusted exclusively to meet business needs for flexibility, this in the literature is referred to as "variability", and the number of hours worked or schedules may not meet the worker's preferences (see Golden, 1998; Costa et al., 2006; Lambert et al., 2012; McNamara et al., 2013, Golden, 2012).
-Previous studies highlight the need for organisations to embrace flexibility and creativity to thrive in the knowledge-based economy, emphasising the alignment of these principles with flexible work arrangements as mechanisms for improving organisational adaptability and performance (Marks et al., 1998; Baldry et al., 2007).
-In particular, flexible provisions can increase firm productivity and innovativeness (Golden, 2012; Ab Wahab and Tatoglu, 2020; Boltz et al., 2023).
-However, there is sporadic evidence in quantitative studies of a direct link between different types of working hour arrangements and business performance, including productivity and innovation.
+Instead, when working time is adjusted exclusively to meet business needs for flexibility, this in the literature is referred to as "variability", and the number of hours worked or schedules may not meet the worker's preferences (see Golden, 1998; Costa et al., 2006; Lambert and Henly, 2012; McNamara et al., 2013, Golden, 2012).
+Previous studies generally support the benefits of flexible work arrangements and have